Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/materials/special_effects/volume.rst

 The default method for scattering light in a volume is for the light to be deflected evenly in all directions, also known as Isotropic scattering.
-In real life different types of media can scatter light in different angular directions, known as Anisotropic scattering.
+In the real world different types of media can scatter light in different angular directions, known as Anisotropic scattering.
 Back-scattering means that light is scattered more towards the incoming light direction, and forward-scattering means it is scattered along the same direction as the light is traveling.